 The only thing more rewarding than receiving a fine compliment is doling one out.
-Here are a few charming, cute, and kooky kudos from the days of yore, dating back through the past seven centuries, all sure to land you in good favor with those on the receiving end.
+Here are a few charming, cute, and kooky kudos from the days of yore dating back through the past seven centuries, all sure to land you in good favor with those on the receiving end.
+(And if you’re in need of old-timey insults, we have those too.)

-Even during the brutal Medieval period there were instances of delicacy: Romantic knights, well read royals, and love-struck troubadours all knew their way around some fancy words.
-For instance, we have this delightful term for a lady rich in personality as well as physical beauty.
+Even 400 years ago there were instances of delicacy: Romantic knights, well-read royals, and love-struck troubadours all knew their way around some fancy words.
+For instance, we have bellibone, a delightful term for a lady rich in personality as well as physical beauty.

 If you’re looking for a bit of Middle Ages jargon that feels a little more romantic, this phrase denoting unbeatable affection is the way to go.

 During the 16th century, honesty became a characteristic of newfound acclaim in the English language.
-If you happen upon someone whose trustworthiness cannot go without commendation, try one of these.
+If you happen upon someone whose trustworthiness cannot go without commendation, try using truepenny or straight-up to compliment them.

 While the Medieval and early Elizabethan periods boasted plenty of colorful colloquialisms, you’ll no doubt want to advance to the height of William Shakespeare’s career to get some of the really good stuff.
 This term for a gentleman of character and integrity, for instance, is pretty hard to beat.